The Warwick School Story

 1871

-The first time a record of boys attending the school had been kept, when there were c.50 pupils.
+The first time a surviving record of boys attending the school was kept, when there were c.50 pupils.

 1879